Set 32 · Study 1 / 5

 He gave her a box containing a diamond ring.

-Synonyms: include, involve, hold in
+Synonyms: include, involve

 Origin: Middle English: from Old French contenir, from Latin continere, from con- ‘altogether’ + tenere ‘to hold’